 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 The transfer departs at 3:30pm and you will embark on a scenic 85 mile drive to your remote destination nestled in southeastern Idaho along the Idaho-Montana border and the impressive Continental Divide.
 Arrive in time for a welcome dinner and introduction to the ranch family, crew and other guests.
+After dinner there will be time to take part in some of the ranch activities (roping, horse shoes or hiking) and relax.
 You will be accommodated for the night in a cabin or bunk room.

 Meet your mount and receive your riding instructions.
 It doesn't matter if you haven't ridden Western style before as today you will spend the day riding through mountain terrain (making sure every rider is confident at a walk, trot, and lope) to build the trust between you and your horse before leaving on the horse drive.
 Spend the night at the ranch where you can enjoy some of the ranch activities like roping, horse shoes or hiking.